Documentation Index

 Data-at-Rest Encryption for Databases

 Platform databases (MariaDB) use encrypted tablespaces for sensitive configuration and credential storage.
-This is configured during deployment and does not require manual intervention.Enable database encryption (XDeploy configuration)
+XDeploy configures this during deployment, so you do not need manual intervention.Enable database encryption (XDeploy configuration)

 External KMS for database encryption